 Boeuf Bourguignon – melt in the mouth beef which is slow-cooked in a red wine and mushroom sauce.

 Moules marinières – mussels cooked in white wine, celery & garlic.

 Tarte tatin – upside-down apple pie, preferably with a helping of crème fraiche.
 One day I will find a way of explaining how this could be diet food but for the moment it escapes me, though it could be one of my 5 a day.

 Androuillette AAAAA sausage – not to be confused AT ALL with Andouille sausage because this is a tripe sausage i.e. no meat just wiggly lower intestine over which, to stem the smell, is slavered in a mustard sauce.
 There is no explanation possible for just how appalling this is to me.
 Adored by all French – don’t come crying to me if you try this as you have been warned.

 Outside meal times please create as many opportunities as possible to eat macarons, almond croissants and baguettes because you will be walking miles each day so you need the energy!

-Want to find out more about my local restaurants?
+Want to find out more about the best local restaurants in Paris?
 Read my website page on Eating Like a Local.

-If you are vegetarian you may not quite starve but if you are vegan I suggest you just stick to drinking champagne, well no it’s not quite that bad, if you speak French try the VegoResto list but if not try the HappyCow list which has a comprehensive list.
+If you are vegetarian you may not quite starve but if you are vegan I suggest you just stick to drinking champagne, well no it’s not quite that bad, if you speak French try the VegoResto list but if not try the HappyCow list which is comprehensive but mainly cake shops.